robertsrosa15/RPIProjecttomcat/README.md

-# Project Title
+# Maven-Tomcat-Mongo-intellij-Community-Edition

-One Paragraph of project description goes here
+This is a simple Jersey RESTful service project.
+I Put this together for IntelliJ community Edition.
+You can run Maven, tomcat, Jersey and mongo without having to pay for Intellij.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine only.
 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Download Tomcat7, Maven, Mongod
+Download Intellij community edition, Tomcat7, Maven, Mongod.
 ```

 ### Installing